 Cake shops Vienna.
 The most legendary cake shop draws from its past as the official supplier of cakes to the Imperial court.
 The almost 230-year-old confectionery breathes old-world elegance throughout its cake shop and the salons in the first floor.
 You can even watch the confectioners at work through the glass wall in the back.
 On top, by tasting Demel’s own branded Sacher Cake you’ll take another step in joining Vienna’s eternal discussion whether Sacher’s or Demel’s Sacher Torte is the best.

 Would a visit replace the experience of a local coffeehouse?
 Is it the kind of patisserie to go to in order to co-celebreate Viennese cake culture among locals?
 Read my review about Demel Vienna.

 Cake shops Vienna.
 After all those glamorous hot spots here is a true insider tip: Do you have a weakness for granny’s cakes?
 You don’t need a Viennese grandma to enjoy local home mades.
 At Vollpension (‘full board’), a group of local grandmas take turns in baking and serving their own delicious cakes.
 My nut and apricot cake was absolutely fabulous, like from my own Viennese mum (who, btw, is a grandma, too).
-The interiors represent a colourful collection of Viennese vintage, all from local flea markets.
+The interiors represent a colourful collection of Viennese vintage, most of them from nearby Naschmarkt.
 And, like at grandma’s, no two pieces of crockery are the same.

 Opening times: Tuesday to Saturday 9am to 10pm